deanishe/alfred-workflow/_sources/tutorial_1.txt

 .. image:: _static/screen13_connection.png

-Now run your Workflow again in Alfred, select one of the results and hit **ENTER**.
+Now run your workflow again in Alfred, select one of the results and hit **ENTER**.
 The post's webpage should open in your default browser.